Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Numerical studies

 Among the four alternative algorithms, the \textbf{ SCORE} is the closest method to ours.
 We set the tuning parameters of \textbf{ SCORE} as in previous literature \citep{ke2019community}.
 The methods \textbf{ SCORE} and \textbf{ HOSVD+} are designed for degree models, whereas \textbf{ HOSVD} and \textbf{ HLloyd} are designed for non-degree models.
 We conduct two experiments to assess the impacts of (i) signal strength and (ii) degree heterogeneity, based on Gaussian and Bernoulli models with $ p = 100, r = 5$.
 We refer to our algorithm as \textbf{ dTBM} in the comparison.

 We investigate the effects of signal to clustering performance by varying $\gamma \in [-1.5, -1.1]$.
-Figure~\ref{fig:comp_gamma} shows the consistent outperformance of our method \textbf{ dTBM} among all algorithms.
+Figure~\ref{fig:comp_gamma} shows that our method \textbf{ dTBM} outperforms all other algorithms.
 The sub-optimality of \textbf{ SCORE} and \textbf{ HOSVD+} indicates the necessity of local iterations on the clustering.
 Furthermore, Figure~\ref{fig:comp_gamma} shows the inadequacy of non-degree algorithms in the presence of mild degree heterogeneity.
 The experiment demonstrates the benefits of addressing heterogeneity in higher-order clustering tasks.

 The only exception in Figure~\ref{fig:comp_gamma} is the slightly better performance of \textbf{ HLloyd} over \textbf{ HOSVD+} under Gaussian model.
 However, we find the advantage of \textbf{ HLloyd} disappears with higher degree heterogeneity.
 We perform extra simulations to verify the impact of degree effects.
 We use the same setting as in the first experiment in the Section~\ref{subsec:comp}, except that we now generate the degree heterogeneity $\mtheta$ from Pareto distribution prior to normalization.
 The density function of Pareto distribution is $f(x|a,b) = a b^a x^{-(a+1)} \ind\{ x \geq b \}$, where $a$ is called \emph{shape} parameter.
 We vary $a \in \{2,6\}$ and choose $b$ such that $\bbE X = a(a - 1)^{-1}b = 1$ for $X$ following Pareto$(a,b)$.
 Note that a smaller $a$ leads to a larger variance in $\mtheta$ and hence a larger degree heterogeneity.
 We consider the Gaussian model under low $(a = 6)$ and high $(a = 2)$ degree heterogeneity.
 Figure~\ref{fig:comp_gamma_theta} shows that the errors for non-degree algorithms (\textbf{ HLloyd}, \textbf{ HOSVD}) increase with degree heterogeneity.
 In addition, the advantage of \textbf{ HLloyd} over \textbf{ HOSVD+} disappears with higher degree heterogeneity.